-CAUTION: Taxes paid for manufacturing, extraction, and the like, as well as license fees or transfer taxes, ARE NOT sales or use taxes and MAY NOT be taken as a credit against Hawaii use tax due.
+CAUTION: Taxes paid for manufacturing, extraction, and the like, as well as license fees or transfer taxes, MAY NOT be taken as a credit against Hawaii use taxes due.

-The following special steps should be taken to claim the credit when reporting the use tax on the Forms G-45 and G-49.
+The following steps should be taken to claim the offset when reporting the use tax on the Forms G-45 and G-49.